 In this blog, for the sake of analysis, I violate my policy of avoiding language that medicalizes attitudes and conduct.
 The attitudes and conduct I see today look a lot like what psychiatrists call borderline personality disorder (BPD), also known as emotionally unstable personality disorder (EUPD), as well as several other disorders that fall into the Cluster B type detailed in the Diagnostic Statistical Manual (DSM) of the American Psychiatric Association (APA).
 I am not the first person to sense this (Joshua Slocum makes the case that we’re living in a Cluster B world in his controversial series of podcasts Disaffected) and I have long avoided giving in to that part of my mind that has long made this association.
 But it’s becoming an unavoidable conclusion.
 At least it is a useful heuristic.

-Maybe that’s wishful thinking.
-But I do have lots of examples in my life (my father is one of them).
+Maybe that last part is wishful thinking.
+But I do have lots of examples in my life (my father is one of them) of liberal rational religious thinkers.
 Whatever their disposition, as a civil libertarian, I have always defended the right to religious belief.
 The problem with religion comes in when it is forced upon others, when others are required to accept the tenets of the faith.
 This may occur when the government intrudes into the realm of conscience to compel disbelievers to believe or believers to disbelieve.
 The government should be neutral on matters of religion.
 Leave me to my beliefs (and disbeliefs).
 The government should moreover prevent corporations from discriminating against people on the basis of religious faith or irreligious belief.
 Leave people to their beliefs (and disbeliefs).
 And, of course, the government should protect those who wish to leave or remain apart from a religion.
 Religious faith must never be compelled if a society is to be free and open.
 The imposition of faith-belief is not as bad here in America as it is elsewhere in the world.
 But it’s bad enough.
 The government should do more to defend religious liberty.

 However, today’s society is marked by secular faith-beliefs that strongly resemble and function like religious faith-beliefs and the government is not only not protecting the people from it but has become the instrument of the zealots—or, more precisely, the instrument of power that finds the zealots useful.
 There are interesting sociological reasons for popular support for religious-like faith that I may discuss in greater detail in a blog at some point (see A Fact-Proof Screen: Black Lives Matter and Hoffer’s True Believer for a past analysis).
 If will suffice here to suggest that quasi-religion may substitute for religion in a secular culture.
 In today’s blog, I explore the psychological reasons for support for quasi-religion in the present circumstances.